rmpowell77/wxUI/docs/src/docs/ProgrammersGuide.md

 {{{ examples/HelloWorld/HelloWorld.cpp wxUILayoutBasic "    // ..." }}}
 ```

 In the above example we have constructed a vertical layout sizer that will use a `wxSizer` with the `wxSizerFlags` set to expand with a default border.
 Then the first item in the sizer is a second layer sizer with horizontal layout.
-The `wxSizerFlags` are propogated to each layer so the horizontal layout in this example would also be set to expand with a default border.
+The `wxSizerFlags` are propagated to each layer so the horizontal layout in this example would also be set to expand with a default border.
 The second sizer would be created as a "named" box horizonal sizer.

 A *Layout* takes a collection of "Items", which can be either additional *Layout* (to create a tree of *Layouts*), *Controllers*, anything that is convertable `wxSizer*`.
 Here is the general form of constructions for *Sizers*: